TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: regexp-tree.
-A copy of the source code may be downloaded from https://github.com/DmitrySoshnikov/regexp-tree.git.
+The following software may be included in this product: regexp.prototype.flags.
+A copy of the source code may be downloaded from git://github.com/es-shims/RegExp.prototype.flags.git.
 This software contains the following license and notice below:

-MIT License
+The MIT License (MIT)

-Copyright (c) 2017 Dmitry Soshnikov
+Copyright (C) 2014 Jordan Harband

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal